 As expected for an Amazon device, DRM license limitations allow only Dolby Digital (+) out.
 Files with DTS (HD) soundtracks suffered from bad performance with the only solution being the output to 2.0 PCM.

 Wi-Fi Dual Band performance was amazing and comparable only to the best solutions out there (NVidia Shield, Apple TV 4K and Xiaomi Mi 4K).
 A wired connection will not be missed in normal conditions.
-As always, you will have to make sure that your access point can provide a strong 5 GHz signal to Fire HD’s area.
+As always, you will have to make sure that your access point can provide a strong 5 GHz signal to Fire TV’s area.

 Operating system – Alexa

 Fire OS is based on a heavily stripped down Android 7.1 version.
-There are no Google services to be found, especially Play Store, and there is now easy workaround to install them (so far).
+There are no Google services to be found, especially Play Store, and there is no easy workaround to install them (so far).
 You will have to make do with what the Amazon Store has to offer.
 Fortunately, both in terms of applications and games, the Amazon Store is very rich in content (although not Play Store rich).
 Applications and games purchased from your Google account will not be transferred here so re-purchasing of the ones you really need is the only solution.

 Amazon’s feud with Google expands to You-Tube performance as well.
 The dedicated app has nothing to do with the official (Google You-Tube) one and the interface is a result of web browser integration (you can choose between Silk browser and Firefox browser playback).
 The workaround is good but we could notice some skipped frames every now and then.